 Well, look, I know there are some people that are pledging not to support you.

-Well, if you need a few Republicans to help put you over the top, we'll help you.
+If you need a few Republicans to help put you over the top, we'll help you.

-You know what they're gonna do.
+You know what they're going to do.

 I'm sorry, what, Linda, in my ear?